 “Well, we can’t just return using the same route, can we?” – it seems that nothing we set in stone actually stays that way.

-When planning the entire thing, we had two important things to consider:
+When planning the entire thing, we had two important rules that had to be followed:

 This proved to be a really good approach because one of the train rides was longer (about 7 hours from Zagreb to Belgrade) and it was as much of a nightmare as it gets.
 But apart from that, we had shorter and much more enjoyable rides that both our son and us loved.

-Here is the map of our itinerary for our European train adventure:
+With these in mind, here is the itinerary of our month-long European train adventure:

 The experience & what we’ve learned